arabesqueai/lisbon/README.md

 svm._base.liblinear = lisbon
 ```

-and the following computation will leverage `lisbon`.
+and the following computations will use `lisbon`.
 To switch back: `svm._base.liblinear = _liblinear`.

 ## Installation

 - Make sure you have the Rust toolchain `rustc`, `cargo`, `rust-std` installed.
-The quickest way to do it is `curl https://sh.rustup.rs -sSf | sh -s -- --profile minimal`
+The quickest way to do it is `curl https://sh.rustup.rs -sSf | sh -s`
+  - For a minimal installation: `curl https://sh.rustup.rs -sSf | sh -s -- --profile minimal`
 - With your desired Python environment, `pip install maturin`
 - From `lisbon`'s projecr root, run `maturin develop --release` will install `lisbon` as a package to your Python environment
-  - Optionally, `RUSTFLAGS='-C target-feature=+avx2,+fma -C target-cpu=native' maturin develop --release` to force more SIMD optimisation (if your CPU supports it)
+  - Optionally, `RUSTFLAGS='-C target-feature=+avx2,+fma -C target-cpu=native' maturin develop --release` to force more SIMD optimisations (if your CPU supports it)
-- For dev/benchmark purposes, consider install the packages listed in `requirements-dev.txt`
+- For dev/benchmark purposes, consider installing the packages listed in `requirements-dev.txt`

 ## Limitations